react-navigation/react-navigation/docs/api/navigators/StackNavigator.md

 ### Navigator Props

-The navigator component created by `StackNavigator(...)` takes the following props,
+The navigator component created by `StackNavigator(...)` takes the following props:

 - `screenProps` - Pass down extra options to child screens, for example: